OndrejHome/ansible.ha-cluster-pacemaker/README.md

   - Whether the node should be setup as a remote pacemaker node.
 By default this is `false`, and the node will be a full member of the Pacemaker cluster.
 Pacemaker remote nodes are not full members of the cluster, and allow exceeding the maximum cluster size of 32 full members.
+Note that remote nodes are supported by this role only on EL7 and EL8.

     ```
     cluster_is_remote: false